-After FHWA has given ATP with appraisal and acquisition, the parcels on the project are valued (either by appraisal or waiver valuation) and the appraisals are reviewed for the establishment and offer of just compensation for each parcel.
+After FHWA has given ATP with appraisal and acquisition, the parcels on the project are valued, either by waiver valuation or appraisal with review) to establish Just Compensation for each parcel.

-After approval by the Regional ROW Chief, the ROW Agent contacts each property owner and attempts to acquire the parcels.
-If negotiations fail or title complications exist, and if administrative settlement at a higher than market price is imprudent or unsuccessful, eminent domain (condemnation) proceedings are initiated through the Department of Law.
-These proceedings significantly affect project schedules and budgets.
-The proposed taking must be for the greatest public good and the least private injury, and the Pre-Construction Engineer must approve the decision to proceed with condemnation.
+After approval by the Regional ROW Chief, the ROW Agent contacts each property owner and attempts to acquire the parcels with the offer of Just Compensation.
+If negotiations fail or title complications exist, and if administrative settlement at a higher-than-market price is imprudent or unsuccessful, eminent domain (condemnation) proceedings are initiated through the Department of Law.
+These proceedings may significantly affect project schedules and budgets.
+The proposed acquisition must be for the greatest public good and the least private injury and the Preconstruction Engineer must approve the decision to proceed with condemnation.

 Property owners may request construction items be added to the plans.
-The ROW Agent submits such requests for Engineering Manager approval using Memorandum of Agreement (MOA) Form 25A-R605.
+The ROW Agent submits such requests for Engineering Manager approval using

+Memorandum of Agreement (MOA) Form 25A-R605.

-If acquiring right of way necessitates relocating an affected party, the Negotiating Agent and Relocation Agent should be present at the initial meeting with a property owner.
-The two agents will coordinate efforts until the property has been acquired and the party is relocated.
+If acquiring property necessitates relocating an affected party, the Negotiating Agent and Relocation Agent should be present at the initial meeting with a property owner.
+These agents will coordinate efforts until the property has been acquired and the party is relocated.